Abraham's sacrifice

 The word "fidya", as used in 2:196, cannot mean sacrifice/ransom.
 This verse speaks of our rites during Hajj and specifically of obeying God's command not to shave our heads until the completion of the animal offering ritual.
 If we are ill or have a head injury (and we are forced to keep our heads shaved) then we are given a concession (not sacrifice/ransom) of fasting or giving to charity in place of the ritual we are not able to observe.
 When a person has to shave his head, and thus he fasts or gives to charity, he is not sacrificing anything nor offering a ransom, he is simply making use of the concession which God allowed in such circumstances.

 2- B'zhabh: This word means: in place of a slaughter.
-The traditional Muslim thought depicts a sheep that God gave Abraham to slaughter in place of Ishmael, but the Quran does not speak of any sheep or any other animal that was substituted in place of Ishmael!
+Traditional Muslim scholars state that God substituted a sheep in place of Ishmael for Abraham to slaughter.
+However, the Quran does not speak of any sheep or any other animal that was substituted in place of Ishmael.
 The story of the sheep is borrowed from the Biblical ram in Genesis 22:13.

-So what is the slaugher which God is mentioning in this verse?
-The only slaughter spoken of in these verses is Abraham's intended slaughter of his son Ishmael: "My son, I see in a dream that I am slaughtering you" (37:102).
+So what is the slaughter which God mentioned in these verses?
+The only slaughter spoken of in these verses is Abraham's intended slaughter of his son Ishmael: "My son, I see in my sleep that I am slaughtering you" (37:102).

-3- Azeem: the word Azeem, which means great or grave, describes the slaughter as a "grave slaughter", also disproves the story of the sheep.
+3- Azeem: The word Azeem, which means great or grave, describes the slaughter as a "grave slaughter", and also disproves the story of the sheep.

 Why would slaughtering a sheep be described as a grave slaughter?
-On the other hand, if Abraham was to slaughter his innocent son, this would have indeed been a very grave and sinful slaughter.
+On the other hand, if Abraham had slaughtered his innocent son, this would have indeed been a very grave and sinful slaughter.

 The word Azeem as used in the Quran does not always describe something good or praiseworthy, but it is often used to describe something of great evil or unrighteousness, for example: